 The interactive video-streaming portion of Apple Fitness+ resides in a new Fitness app that will be available on iPhone, iPad, and Apple TV.
 Users select an exercise routine, and a pre-recorded workout will begin on the screen.
 After choosing the activity, their Apple Watch will automatically start tracking their movement.

 You can choose workouts with various difficulties.
 In addition to moderate and advanced activities, Apple includes an Absolute Beginner program that coaches users on movement and exercise basics.

-Apple will update the available workouts weekly to maintain a stream of fresh content.
+Apple will launched the service with 10 workouts and updates the available videos weekly to maintain a fresh content stream.

 An optional Burn Bar setting shows how your current effort measures up compared to other Apple Fitness+ users.
 The Burn Bar uses anonymous data from others' previous workouts rather than live competition.
 You can toggle the Burn Bar off if you'd prefer to focus more on your individual goals than the competition.

 Apple Watch activity rings appear on-screen as well.
 If you close a ring during the workout, you'll see an animation celebrating your achievement.

 The app will recommend new routines based on your previous workouts.
 The recommendation engine suggests new videos that match your most frequent selections or offer something fresh to provide balance.

 The app includes a filtering tool that lets you prioritize aspects of a workout like the type of activity, trainer, length, and music.